 The culinary arts are not my thing and I make no secret about that.
 It’s a rare occurrence that I get excited about a recipe, so you’d better believe it’s a good one when I am actually IN the kitchen giving it a try.

-In fact, I rarely bake and my husband LIKES to cook so dinner is mostly on him.
-Otherwise I tend make simple and quick dinners and snacks for myself and son.
-Having said that, when M was younger I did seek out and prepare yummy baby and toddler recipes that were both easy to make and nutritious — because I wanted only the best for my little guy.
+In fact, I rarely bake and my husband LIKES to cook, so dinner is mostly on him.
+Otherwise, I tend to make simple and quick dinners and snacks for myself and son.
+Having said that, when my son M was younger, I did seek out and prepare yummy baby and toddler recipes that were both easy to make and nutritious — because I wanted only the best for my little guy.